 Local population: the sea gypsies

-An indigenous population arisen from Malay people, the Moken – as they call themselves, or Salone as they are referred to in Myanmar – have lived in the Myeik Archipelago since last century, roaming the sea from island to island collecting and trading items gathered from the sea.
+An indigenous population arisen from Malay people, the Moken – as they call themselves, or Salone as they are referred to in Myanmar – have been living in the Myeik Archipelago for many centuries, roaming the sea from island to island collecting and trading items gathered from the sea.

 During the rainy season, these sea gypsies used to settle on islands that offered good shelter and whose forests provided food when the sea was too rough for navigation.
 They built their huts on stilts very close to the shore so as to be able to constantly check the sea and their boats.
 During the dry season most Moken live in these huts, except when they embark on long fishing trips.

-It is estimated that a total population of 4000 Moken still inhabit the Myeik archipelago, on both its Myanmar and Thai sides.
-Nearly 100 Moken households – about 400 individuals – live within the Lampi Marine National Park in the villages of Makyone Galet, Nyaung Wee and Ko Phawt.
+It is estimated that a total population of 3,000 Moken still inhabit the Myeik archipelago.
+Nearly 100 Moken households – about 400 individuals – live within Lampi Marine National Park in the villages of Makyone Galet, Nyaung Wee and Ko Phawt.

 Moken are famous for being good divers.
 In former days the Moken’s livelihood depended on the collection of a variety of molluscs and other marine creatures, together with subsistence spear fishing and hunting.
 One good way of earning an income was by collecting sea cucumbers at low tide, or even in up to 10-12 metre deep seas.
 Nevertheless, recently the resources in and around the park have become scarcer and the Moken cannot compete with better-equipped fishermen from other areas.